tonsky/clojure-plus/README.md

 (clojure+.print/install!)
 ```

-You can pass `:include`/`:exclude` options or choose to intall only readers or only printers:
+You can pass `:include`/`:exclude` options or choose to install only readers or only printers:

 ```clojure
 (clojure+.print/install-printers! {:include ['queue 'file]})